CESSProject/doc-v2/developer/guides/src-overview.md

 # Before We Start

-In this section we will give a mid-level description of the source code and architecture of CESS blockchain.
+In this section, we will give a mid-level description of the source code and architecture of the CESS blockchain.
 It mainly revolves around the repository [**CESSProject/cess**](https://github.com/CESSProject/cess).
-This is a "mid-level" description meaning it is more details than just a high level description.
-Some part of the documentation it should be read with the source code open next to it.
-You will get a general understanding on how different modules are connected together, but it is not so low-level that we go through the source code line by line.
-You don't need the knowledge in this page to use CESS products, but if you are a developer and want to gain a deeper understanding on how CESS blockchain works, this section is for you.
+A "mid-level" description here means it has more details than just a high-level description.
+Some parts of the documentation should be read with the source code open next to it.
+You will understand how different modules are connected, but it is not so low-level that we go through the source code line by line.
+You don't need the knowledge on this page to use CESS products, but if you are a developer and want to gain a deeper understanding of how CESS blockchain works, this section is for you.

 # Overview

-CESS blockchain is built on top of Parity developed Substrate blockchain SDK.
-So we adopt a similar architecture of Substrate-based blockchain.
-It can be easily understood by the following diagram.
+CESS blockchain is built on top of Substrate blockchain SDK developed by Parity.
+So, we adopt a similar architecture to a Substrate-based blockchain, as depicted in the following diagram.

 ![Substrate Architecture](../../assets/developer/guides/src-overview/substrate-architecture.png)

-In the outer layer there is a Node (a.k.a the Client).
-It contains all the low-level building blocks of a blockchain, such as the peer-to-peer network, JSON-RPC API that interface externally, and the storage and database system.
+In the outer layer, there is a Node (a.k.a the Client).
+It contains all the low-level building blocks of a blockchain, such as the peer-to-peer network, JSON-RPC API that interfaces externally, and the storage and database system.

-Then inside the node, there is a **Runtime**, where the chain logic happens.
-This is where user accounts are being recognized and their balances are being stored.
-Substrate-based blockchain also have a strong sense of DAO and have a comprehensive way of raising a proposal and passing them through a referendum or a council.
-These functionality are all specified in the chain runtime.
+Then, inside the node, there is a **Runtime**, where the chain logic happens.
+This is where user accounts are recognized, and their balances are stored.
+Substrate-based blockchains also have a comprehensive governance mechanism of raising proposals and passing them through a referendum or a council.
+These functionalities are specified in the chain runtime.

-As complicated of the features provided by the runtime.
-It is actually further broken down into pallets.
-One, or sometimes a few, of the pallets implement one set of functionality of the runtime.
-As these pallets are independent and modular, once they are imeplemented, it is up to the engineer of the Runtime to compose these pallets goether to provide the functionality of the blockchain.
+As complicated as it sounds, the features provided in the runtime are further broken down into pallets.
+One and sometimes a few pallets work together to implement one set of functionality.
+As these pallets are independent and modular, once they are implemented, it is up to the runtime engineer to decide what pallets to compose together within the runtime and, thus, what functionality the blockchain ultimately offers.

-With this architecture, CESS blockchain, and extending to most Substrate-based blockchains are modular, composible, and scalable.
+This architecture makes the CESS blockchain modular, composible, and scalable.

-# High Level Understanding
+# High-level Understanding

-To understand what a CESS blockchain does, we can look at its Runtime and see what pallets is it composed of.
-The CESS blockchain version we are looking at is: **[CESSProject/cess v0.7.3](https://github.com/CESSProject/cess/tree/0.7.3)**.
+To understand what a CESS blockchain does, we can look at its runtime and see what pallets it is composed of.
+The CESS blockchain we look at here is: **[CESSProject/cess v0.7.3](https://github.com/CESSProject/cess/tree/0.7.3)**.

 Let's look at its runtime [`runtime/src/libs.rs`](https://github.com/CESSProject/cess/blob/0.7.3/runtime/src/lib.rs), and especially at the section of code in `construct_runtime!()`: